hegemonic/catharsis/README.md

 Catharsis is designed to be:

 + **Accurate**.
-Catharsis is based on a [PEG.js](http://pegjs.majda.cz/) grammar that's designed to handle any valid type expression.
-It uses a [Mocha](http://visionmedia.github.com/mocha/) test suite to verify the parser's accuracy.
+Catharsis is based on a [PEG.js](https://pegjs.org/) grammar that's designed to handle any valid type expression.
+It uses a thorough test suite to verify the parser's accuracy.
 + **Fast**.
 Parse results are cached, so the parser is invoked only when necessary.
 + **Flexible**.
 Catharsis can convert a parse result back into a type